Mazda MX-5 (ND): MX-5 RF

-In late 2016, a new MX-5 RF (Retractable Fastback) model was announced.
-It features a rigid roof and buttresses that give the car a more coupé-like silhouette than the soft top convertible.
-The whole of the rear tunnel roof, including the buttresses, lifts up and back to allow the top (targa top) panel of the roof to fold back and down behind the seats.
-The tunnel roof, including the buttresses, then moves back into place.
-Rollover protection is provided by roll hoops behind the seats.
 The interior of the RF is almost identical to that of the standard MX-5; differences include a full-colour circular digital gauge in place of the standard model's semi-rectangular half-digital monochrome display.
 The storage cubby behind the driver's seat has been eliminated, and the cubby behind the passenger seat as well as the glove box behind the center console have been made shallower to make room for the roof mechanism.
 The MX-5 RF uses the same engines as the standard model and offers similar performance.
 The MX-5 RF also introduced a new 'Machine Grey Mica' paint colour.

 A limited edition run of 500 models was introduced with the launch of the Mazda MX-5 RF.
 Called the 'Launch Edition' these models were priced at £28,995 and were only available with the 160 PS 2.0-litre engine.
 These models included BBS alloy wheels, a twin-tone roof, black door mirrors and rear spoiler as well as Recaro seats.
 This version was only available in two colours: 'Soul Red' or 'Machine Grey'.
 It was the first time since the original NA series MX-5 was available with a companion body style since the Mazda MX-3, which was a liftback sport coupe.